Published on

 Levels below 3 ppm lead to improper sanitation, while levels above 5 ppm put the users' health at risk.

-The frequency of applying bromine to hot tubs highly depends on your bathing habits or on how often people use the hot tub, in case you are a professional spa owner.
+The frequency of applying bromine to hot tubs highly depends on your bathing habits or how often people use the hot tub, especially if you are a professional spa owner.

 We recommend checking the bromine concentration every three days.
-If you notice any variations from the recommended levels, add bromine according to the manufacturer’s instructions.
+Add bromine according to the manufacturer's instructions if you notice any variations from the recommended levels.

-Bromine is not as harsh on the skin as chlorine is but there is a debate on whether it is cancerogenic or not.
+Bromine is not as harsh on the skin as chlorine, but there is a debate on whether it is cancerogenic.

-While the International Agency for Research on Cancer does not list bromine as cancerogenic[9], some scientists suggest it can cause cancer.
-So far, there is no evidence that the use of bromine in the spa industry leads to cancer in humans.
+While the International Agency for Research on Cancer does not list bromine as cancerogenic, some scientists suggest it can cause cancer.
+There is no evidence that the use of bromine in the spa industry leads to cancer in humans.

 More bromine does not mean fewer health issues.
 Both chlorine and bromine can lead to severe health conditions if not used properly.